huebn090/camera-trap-data-pipeline/docs/aggregations.md

 --log_filename ${SEASON}_aggregate_annotations_plurality_survey
 ```

-## Add subject data to Aggregations
+## Add Subject Data to Aggregations

 This scripts adds subject data to the export to join it later for report generation.